boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ~~~
 {: #fig-cats-fw title="CATS Functional Components"}

 Edge sites (edges for short) are the sites that provide access to edge computing resources.
-A compute service (e.g., a matrix computation for face recognition or a game server) is uniquely identified by a CATS Service ID (CS-ID).
+A compute service (e.g., a matrix computation for face recognition or a game server) is uniquely identified by a CATS Service IDentifier (CS-ID).

-Service instances can be instantiated and access through different edge sites so that a single service can have a significant number of instances running at different places in the network.
+Service instances can be instantiated and accessed through different edge sites so that a single service can have a (significant) number of instances running at different places in the network.

 {{fig-cats-fw}} shows two edge nodes (CATS-Router 1 and CATS-Router 3) that provide access to service instances.
 These nodes behaves as Egress CATS-Routers.